Description

 Notes

-- If using canned beans: add to the pot with their broth, along with everything else.
-Stew for 20-30 minutes.
+- If using canned beans: add 3 (15oz) cans of black beans to the pot with their canning liquid, where instructed above.
+Do not add the 8 cups of water.
+Stew for just 20-30 minutes.